11 Awesome Things to Do at El Cuyo Yucatan – A Local Guide

 8. Take a yoga class

-Ask your hotel reception or your home owner where is the next yoga practice in town so that you can join other yogi and yogini on the next yoga class, a great way to relax even more but also mingle with the local community.
+Ask your hotel receptionist or homeowner about the next yoga practice in town, where you can join fellow yogis and yoginis in a class that’s not only a great way to unwind but also a great opportunity to connect with the local community.

 9. Try Kite Surfing

-You can find many kite schools available with approximately the same price which is around 700 $US for the first 9 hours.
-It is recommendable to take at least two packages to learn well especially to stay safe in the water and keep the other safe.
+You can find many kite schools available at approximately the same price, which is around 700 $US for the first 9 hours.
+It is recommended to take at least two packages to learn well, especially to stay safe in the water and keep others safe.

 Here are some reputable kite schools at El Cuyo